BlakeDarrow/DarrowRecipes/_sources/CreamCheeseChicken.rst.txt

 Directions
 =========================================================

-Put all in crockpot and cook for approximately four hours on low
+Put all in crockpot and cook for approximately four hours on low.